 Prices between the cities change.
-Between Tel Aviv and Jerusalem, the price is 16 ILS per way.
-But, if you take a bus to a farther distance it will cost you more.
+Between Tel Aviv and Jerusalem, the price is 18 ILS per way.
+But, if you take a bus to a farther distance, it will cost you more.
 For example, a bus from Jerusalem to Eilat costs 70 ILS.
 You can check the price beforehand by using the Egged website.
-After choosing your destination, you’ll get a timetable and you can click the orange “Price & Itinerary” on the right hand to see the prices.

 Buses also stop at main attractions such as Masada and Ein Gedi.
 Again, it is best to check the route on the Egged site.

 If you are traveling to or from Eilat

 The Israel Railway is well-connected throughout the country.
 It can take you from Nahariyya or Acre (Akko) in the north to Be’er Sheva in the south.
 Though, you’ll need to change some lines for that route.